The Truth Behind the California Highway Patrol

 Humor Is Good For Your Driving

-Laughter is the best medicine.
-Make certain you get a daily dose especially if you spend a lot of time on the road.
+**Laughter’s** the best remedy. **Make sure** to get a daily dose, particularly if you spend loads of time **traveling**.

 One of the biggest hazards facing drivers today comes not from outside their vehicle, but inside their own minds.
 With so many more cars on the road than ever before; more working hours, more stress and less time available for relaxing with friends and family, drivers are understandably often frustrated behind the wheel.
 This mix of frustration and a 5,000 pound missile made of plastic, steel and glass is a deadly combination.